MSC Cancels Euribia's Arabian Gulf Winter Sailings Amid Middle East Tensions

 Onboard situation in Dubai: shore access, services, and passenger accounts

-For guests already onboard, MSC has kept the ship in Dubai while coordinating next steps with authorities and travel partners.
-Guests have been permitted to go ashore in a limited capacity, but MSC has advised passengers to remain close to the cruise terminal area, and shore excursions have been canceled with refunds issued.
+For guests who were already onboard, MSC kept the ship in Dubai while coordinating next steps with authorities and travel partners.
+Guests were permitted to go ashore in a limited capacity, but MSC advised passengers to remain close to the cruise terminal area, and shore excursions were canceled with refunds issued.
+Those passengers were later safely disembarked after the remaining Arabian Gulf sailings were canceled.
+The ship has not operated with passengers since the regional suspension began.

-MSC has also said it is providing free Wi-Fi so guests can stay in contact with family and manage travel changes.
-In one update, the cruise line said, “The situation on board remains calm,” adding that guests have access to onboard services while onward travel is arranged.
+MSC also said it provided free Wi-Fi so guests could stay in contact with family and manage travel changes.
+In one update, the cruise line said, “The situation on board remains calm,” adding that guests had access to onboard services while onward travel was arranged.

 Some passengers described witnessing regional activity from the ship.
 Lesley Ballantyne, a passenger from Scotland, told CNN Travel: “We’ve heard some loud bangs, seen some missiles being intercepted from the ship but it all seems in the distance.”
 Another passenger, Sharon Cockram, told CNN, “Never, never, ever did we think we’d get caught up in something like this.”